-Travelling from hut-to-hut allows for complete immersion in a world of high alpine peaks.
+Taking on hut-to-hut hikes in Europe allows for complete immersion in a world of high alpine peaks.
 Day by day you can enjoy Europe’s finest high trails or reach a summit without the need to return to the valleys for food and shelter.
 Well-appointed and well-stocked huts mean that all you need to carry with you is some clothes and your toothbrush.

-Below, our partners at KE Adventure Travel have put together their guide on how to experience the best hut-to-hut journeys in Europe this summer.
+Below, our partners at KE Adventure Travel have put together their guide on how to experience the best hut-to-hut hikes in Europe this summer.

 1. Tackle the Haute Route – Chamonix to Zermatt

 This is THE ultimate high Alpine, point-to-point trekking adventure, following the Haute Route from Mont Blanc to the Matterhorn.
+It’s one of the most famous hut-to-hut hikes in Europe, and certianly the best in Switzerland.
 Taking an uncompromising line from Chamonix to Zermatt, covering 120 miles and accumulating more than 10,000m of ascent and descent, you can complete the route in 11 days.
 You’ll spend 10 nights in classic Alpine huts, such as the beautifully perched Cabane de Bertol.

 Opened in 1898, over 100 years the Swiss cabin has seen many guardians and has grown in size to now house 80 people over five dormitories.
 It has solar panels on the roof to power lights, and wood to fuel the stoves.
 Pies, cakes, tartiflettes, soup, bread and omelettes are all made on-site and stores for the hut are replenished by helicopter and locals who carry up supplies on their backs.